Kacey Musgraves Poses In A Bra & White Shorts For A Series Of Instagram Pics

 “Damn girl, you just brightened up my day,” remarked a third fan.

-“Kacey Musgraves: a literal goddess,” a fourth admirer commented.
+“Kacey Musgraves: a literal goddess,” commented a fourth admirer.